dscheinah/sgo-cards/README.md

-# sx-skeleton
+# SGO Cards

-This is a common setup for a simple sx application.

-All documentation and usage instructions must be derived from the commented example code.
+This is an experiment to rapid prototype a turn based browser game.
+It contains only the basic feature set and simple graphics to work as a proof of concept.